lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 To complete the logo, 'TV' is scrawled across the 'M' in a fast paced graffiti style font.
 This link to street art is no coincidence; youth culture is at the core of their branding.
 The spray painted appearance of the font has tones of rebellion and freedom, targeting MTV's youthful audience.
 The content was a step away from traditional television, leading the youth to a contemporary 'new wave' of broadcasting and social change.

 Rather than selecting corporate colours, as other brands would, a variety of patterns and tones are used to fill the logo.
-The chameleon like branding still remains in use today, demonstrating its strength as a brand.
-Despite not
+The chameleon like branding still remains in use today, despite not maintaining set branding colours, MTV is still recognisable demonstrating its strength as a brand.